BLBX-7/ET0731_Brian_Keegan_TaiRong/3. TR64 Compliances/4_TR64_compliance_checklist.md

 	- Lock-out mechanism employed to protect against repeated unauthorised attempts

-attacker will attempt a brute-force attack to login into the app.
+Attacker will attempt a brute-force attack to login into the app.
 With the lock-out mechanism, after 3 attempts the attacker wll be locked out and is no longer able to attempt anymore passwords.

 - TR 64 : AP-02 **[done]**

 	- Multi-factor authentication

 2 Factor Authentication (2FA), first requiring a user to login with his/her register email and complex password.
-Second is an OTP sent to their registered email as the form of 2FA.
+Second is an OTP sent, that has to be cross-verified in application, to their registered email as the form of 2FA.

 ## Attack Surface 2: Amazon Web Service(AWS)
 ### Checklist:
+- TR 64 : NP-04 **[done]**

+    - Secured connectivity is enforced

+Android Appliaction communicates with Amazon SES SMTP endpoint on 587 (the communication port used by AWS SES for STARTTLS communication).

 - TR 64 : DP-04 **[done]**

     - Access control mechanisms employed